TreyTiller/HomeBrewed-api/README.md

    The 'Title' is a required field which is to say all inputs must contain actual content

 ### Recipe Supplies
+Returns a JSON object containing an array of supplies

 * URL:
   /api/supplies/:recipe_id